SnigdhaSahu1999/fullstack-stocks-screener-app/README.md

 # fullstack-stocks-screener-app
-one step solution to all investments problems
+One step solution to all investment problems.